Payments

 A box has arrived with no paper invoice.
 How can I find invoice details?

-Log on to Batch Payments and choose the Invoice Finder option from the Main Menu.
+Log on to Batch Payments and use either the Quick Search option at the top of the page or the Advanced Search option.
 Entering the order number or delivery note number will display details of any invoices relating to those numbers.

 Will Batch save me money on bank charges?